 Wireless speakers and home sound systems have been around for so many years now, that the memory of what life was like before is becoming progressively hazier.
-In this blog, I share my thoughts on the latest listening landscape and my soft spot for one brand, in particular.
+Here, I share my soft spot for one brand in particular - Sonos.

 For the youth of today – my children included – the sight of a cassette tape and a pencil is meaningless.
 An everyday struggle for pre-00s kids, now condemned to the annals of history (except for, perhaps, a small army of East London hipsters threatening a revival).